Petros Avetisyan: Akzhayik

 On 20 August 2022, Petros Avetisyan signed a contract with Kazakhstan Premier League club FC Akzhayik.
-On the same day he scored his first goal for Akzhayik making it 2-0 in the game with Caspiy.
+On the same day he scored his first goal for Akzhayik making it 2–0 in the game with Caspiy.

-FC Maktaaral
+Maktaaral

-On 05 March 2023, Petros Avetisyan signed a contract with Kazakhstan Premier League club FC Maktaaral.
+On 5 March 2023, Petros Avetisyan signed a contract with Kazakhstan Premier League club FC Maktaaral.
+He left the club in June 2023.

+Khimki

+On 22 July 2023, he moved to the Russian First League club Khimki.

+Ararat-Armenia loan

+On 15 January 2024, Ararat-Armenia announced the return of Avetisyan on loan from Khimki until the end of the season.

+Alashkert

+On 13 September 2024, Alashkert announced the signing of Avetisyan.
+On 24 June 2025, he left the club along with a group of other players.

-International
+International career

 Avetisyan made his debut in Armenia national under-21 football team on 8 September 2015 in a home match against Romania.

 On 3 November 2016 he was called up to Armenia national football team for the first time.

 On 13 June 2017 he scored his first goal for Armenia national under-21 football team as captain.
 It was against Gibraltar U21 in UEFA U21 Championship Qualifying Round of 2019 in Estádio Algarve, Portugal.

 He made his debut for the senior squad on 26 March 2019 in a Euro 2020 qualifier against Finland, as a 74th-minute substitute for Edgar Babayan.